hwmrocker/pypi-cache/README.md

 ## what is this already doing

 [x] transparent proxy to public pypi
-[x] caching result in memory
+[x] caching package files in memory
+[x] dumping packages on disk,
+[x] loading files from disk, when they are not in memory

 ## TODO:

-* cache files locally on disk
 * expire cache
 * log stats
 * compile wheels automatically